 The science of cellular monitoring

 Anesthesiologist Dr. Egbert Mik developed a way to measure oxygen availability and consumption where oxygen is needed: in the tissue cells (rather than in the blood).
-This first in-vivo measurement of mitochondrial oxygen availability is possible by determining the oxygen dependent duration of the afterglow of protoporphyrin IX.
-This heme-precursor is metabolized in epidermal mitochondria after local priming with aminolevulinic acid used in photodynamic therapy.
+This first in-vivo measurement of mitochondrial oxygen availability is possible by determining the oxygen dependent duration of the afterglow of protoporphyrin IX, a heme-precursor metabolized in epidermal mitochondria after local priming with aminolevulinic acid used in photodynamic therapy or diagnosis.
 The signal therefore originates only in active mitochondria and reflects the balance between oxygen supply and demand.
-Temporary local pressure to stop blood flow allows determination of cellular oxygen utilization and analysis of reperfusion.
+The COMET’s standard skin sensor collects a signal from several square millimeters of epidermis.
+This includes cells located at different positions along capillaries and different distances from them and results in a range of cellular oxygen availabilities (for a theoretical discussion refer to the Krogh model and its refinements e.g., here or here).
+Intense perfusion can result in average epidermal mitoPO2 values only slightly below the arterial oxygen tension.
+Temporary local pressure stops microvascular blood flow in the measurement region.
+Repeated measurements during and after pressure allow determination of cellular oxygen utilization and analysis of re-perfusion.
 Dr. Mik called his method the protoporphyrin IX-triplet state lifetime technique (PpIX-TSLT) and initiated the steps to make it clinically available.
 The technology and its application has been published in:

 - Zwaag J, Wefers Bettink MA, Kox M, Mik EG. Change of mitochondrial function in vivo during human endotoxemia: preliminary data.
 Nederlands tijdschrift voor anesthesiologie 27:100 (2016)